VIC.GOV.AU | Policy and Advisory Library

 Equity (Social Disadvantage) (Reference 11)

-Funding for Equity (Social Disadvantage) provides an individual loading for students from disadvantaged backgrounds that will increase with the density of disadvantage at the school.
-Social disadvantage can often place students well behind their peers when entering the education system.
-Increased funding for schools has proven to raise educational outcomes, particularly for these students.
-Schools will use Social Disadvantage funding to deliver tailored educational programs that meet the needs of this cohort of students.
+Students from socially disadvantaged backgrounds often fall behind their peers when they enter the education system.
+Increased funding for schools has proven to raise educational outcomes, particularly for socially disadvantaged students.
+Schools will use Social Disadvantage funding to deliver tailored educational programs to meet the needs of student cohorts.

 Whilst having similarities to the former Student Family Occupation (SFO) index, the Equity (Social Disadvantage) funding contains some important differences: